innobi/pantab/doc/source/index.rst

 How do I get it?
 ----------------

-``pantab`` requires Python 3.6+ and can run on any Python-supported OS.
 Installation is as easy as:

 .. code-block:: bash